Incentivizing Exploration with Selective Data Disclosure: Introduction

-The next step is to implement \emph{adaptive exploration}, where the exploration schedule is adapted to previous observations.
-This is needed to improve over the $\tilde{O}(T^{2/3})$ regret.
-As a proof of concept, we focus on the case of two actions, and upgrade the simple two-level policy with a middle level.
-The agents in this new level receive the data collected in some (but not all) runs from the first level.
-What happens is that these agents explore only if the gap $\Delta$ between the best and second-best arm is sufficiently small, and exploit otherwise.
-When $\Delta$ is small, the runs in the first level do not have sufficient time to distinguish the two arms before herding on one of them.
-However, for each of these arms, there is some chance that it has an empirical mean reward significantly above its actual mean while the other arm has empirical mean reward significantly below its actual mean in any given first-level run.
-The middle-level agents observing such runs will be induced to further explore that arm, collecting enough samples for the third-level agents to distinguish the two arms.
-The main result extends this construction to multiple levels, connected in fairly intricate ways, obtaining optimal regreat of $\tilde{O}(T^{1/2})$.
+Our next step is a proof-of-concept implementation of adaptive exploration, achieving a proof-of-concept improvement over the previous construction.
+We focus on the case of two alternatives, and upgrade the simple two-level policy with a middle level.
+Each consumer in this new level is a group aggregator who receives the data collected by its respective group: a subset of parallel runs from the first level.
+These consumers explore only if the gap between the best and second-best alternative is sufficiently small, and exploit otherwise.
+When the gap is small, the parallel runs do not have sufficient time to distinguish the two alternatives before herding on one of them.
+However, a given alternative can, with some probability, empirically outperform the others within in a given group, inducing the group aggregator to explore it more.
+This provides the third-level consumers with enough samples to distinguish the two alternatives.

-\xhdr{Discussion: economic aspects.} We argue that order-based information disclosure policies require substantially weaker trust and rationality assumptions compared to information disclosure policies in prior work on incentivized exploration.
-The latter are bandit algorithms which recommend an action to each agent, under a Bayesian incentive-compatibility condition to ensure that the agents follow recommendations (and strong implicit assumptions of trust and rationality).
-We will refer to this work as \emph{Bayesian incentivized exploration}.
-Several distinct issues are in play: \begin{itemize}

-\item \emph{Whether agents understand the announced policy.} We only need an agent to understand that he is given some unbiased history.
-It does not matter what is the subset of rounds and how it is related to the other agents' subsets.
-This is arguably quite comprehensible, compared to a full-blown specification of a bandit algorithm.

-\item \emph{Whether agents trust the principal's intent to implement the stated policy.} A third party can, at least in principle, collect subhistories from multiple agents and check them for consistency (e.g., that arms' average rewards are within the statistical deviations).
-This should create incentives for the principal not to manipulate the policy.
-Note that similar checks appear virtually impossible for bandit algorithms.

-\item \emph{Whether agents trust the principal to implement the stated policy without bugs.} Faithfully revealing a subhistory is arguably easy, whereas (as noted above) debugging an actual bandit algorithm in a large-scale production-level system tends to be quite complicated.